Information for term Teach in South Korea Basics

 Compensation & Benefits

-Regardless of the type of school where you are placed, the Teach in Korea program offers an outstanding package when it comes to salary and benefits.
+Regardless of the type of school, teaching in Korea offers an outstanding package when it comes to salary and benefits.
+You can live comfortably and still save money each month, and use it for travel, student loans, or whatever you want!

 What People are Saying